s-nomp/s-nomp/README.md

 ./install-rvn.sh
 ```

-Clone the repository and run `npm update` for all the dependencies to be installed:
+Or manually clone the repository and run `npm update` for all the dependencies to be installed:

 ```bash
 sudo apt-get install build-essential libsodium-dev npm libboost-all-dev